To say I work differently than other NFT

 A straight forward shot,

-like in this case, one needs one, but that can
+like in this case, only needs one, but that can

 make for a visually boring piece, as every line